-Many universities and art colleges also provide additional short courses in useful graphic design software.
+Many universities, such as Nottingham Trent University, and art colleges also provide additional short courses in useful graphic design software.

 Certitec, an Adobe authorised training centre operating in Bristol, Cardiff and London provide an array of one to five-day courses in a variety of Adobe programmes including Acrobat, Dreamweaver, InDesign, Illustrator and Photoshop.